 When you hire an apprentice you may be eligible to receive incentives.
 Incentives are subject to eligibility criteria, waiting periods and time limits.

-Australian Apprenticeship NT provides advice and help with recruiting, training and retaining Australian Apprentices.
+Australian Apprenticeship Support Network provides advice and help with recruiting, training and retaining Australian Apprentices.

-Australian Apprenticeship NT provides help you throughout the apprenticeship.
+Australian Apprenticeship Support Network provides help you throughout the apprenticeship.
 We will:

 - help you find an apprentice and registered training organisation